 The total amount of compensation available for an emergency room malpractice case will vary depending on the factors related to each particular situation.
 These factors include the severity of the injury or illness caused by the error, level of a patient’s pain and suffering, the cost of ongoing medical care, and more.

 If you are just starting your research about your emergency room malpractice case, it may seem overwhelming.
 That is because these cases are incredibly difficult to handle without assistance from an attorney.
 There are simply too many laws and technicalities for most medical malpractice victims to be expected to understand.
-At the Weitz Firm, our Philadelphia medical malpractice lawyers want to handle every part of this case for you.
+At The Weitz Firm, LLC, our Philadelphia medical malpractice lawyers want to handle every part of this case for you.
 We have the resources and experience necessary to:

 We know how scary it can be to go through a medication error made by a healthcare professional.
-If you have experienced this and need a medical malpractice attorney in Philadelphia, contact the Weitz Firm today.
+If you have experienced this and need a medical malpractice attorney in Philadelphia, contact The Weitz Firm, LLC today.
 We know that these kinds of mistakes can harm you and make your medical condition worse.
 We want to help you recover compensation for your medical expenses and lost income if you miss work, but we will not stop there.
 We want you to receive payment for your pain and suffering as well as punitive damages against those responsible.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.